Superflows-AI/docs/docs/07-ui-components/02-chat.md

 **suggestions** `string[]`

-An array of suggestions to show in the sidebar.
+An array of suggestions to show in the chat.
 These are shown as buttons, and when clicked, the user input is set to the text of the button.

 ---